HU-Qiqi/HU-Qiqi.github.io/_pages/cv.md

 * Star of Qingdao University, 2023.
 * Academic Improvement Scholarship, Qingdao University, 2022.
 * Innovation and Entrepreneurship Project for Undergraduate Students in Shandong Province, 2021.
-* First Prize in Qingdao University Mathematical Modeling Competition, 2021.
+* First Prize in Mathematical Modeling Competition of Qingdao University, 2021.
 * Second Prize in MathorCup Mathematical Modeling Competition, 2021.
 * Honorable Mention Award in Mathematical Contest in Modeling, 2021.
 * Second Prize in Asia-Pacific Mathematical Modeling Competition,2020.